A brief history of Just Food (formerly the Ottawa Food Security Council)

-January 2003: Meetings begin with community members who will play some role with the Council.
+January 2003: Meetings begin with community members who will play a role with the Council.

 February 6, 2003: The Health, Recreation and Social Services Committee of City Council recommends that Council endorse the Ottawa Food Security Council, with funding.
 In addition, they endorse having a City Councillor and City staff serve on the Ottawa Food Security Council and that City staff be directed to nominate appropriate officials to the Council.